linl33/bohemia/rpackage/bohemia/README.md

 print_worker_qrs(wid = '001', worker = TRUE, n = 12)
 ```

-The above will generate 12 ID QRs for worker ‘001’.
+The above will generate 12 ID QRs for worker with ID number ‘001’.

 In order to generate household-specific QRs for a given worker, do
 something like below: